ITACLIP: Boosting Training-Free Semantic Segmentation with Image, Text, and Architectural Enhancements: Method

 Since CLIP is trained on complete captions, several studies \cite{guopen,zhou2022extract,cha2023learning,wysoczanska2024clip,lan2024clearclip} employ prompt templates—an ensemble of different prompts such as \texttt{"a photo of the \{class name\}."}—to input \textit{prompt-engineered} captions into CLIP's text encoder.
 This \textit{Prompt Engineering} strategy enables models to fully leverage the text encoder and improve performance, as demonstrated in \cite{guopen}.
 However, previous studies have not applied a similar approach to enhance the input representations for the image encoder, only feeding the original image.
 Therefore, we propose the \textit{Image Engineering} module, which incorporates data augmentation techniques to expand the input representation.
 Note that, from this point forward, we omit the \texttt{[CLS]} token to avoid redundancy, as the vanilla approach does not use the \texttt{[CLS]} token for segmentation (see \cref{vanilla}).
 Thus, $X^{visual}$ and its attention map can be represented as $X^{visual}_{patch} \in \mathbb{R}^{N \times d}$ and $\texttt{\textbf{Attn}}(X) \in \mathbb{R}^{N \times N}$, respectively.

-We mainly categorize image augmentations into two categories based on whether they change the spatial structure of the image.
-Augmentations in the first category maintain the spatial arrangement of the image unchanged, whereas augmentations in the second category alter the spatial order of the image, requiring a reversal of the augmentation to preserve spatial information.
+We categorize image augmentations into two groups based on whether they change the spatial structure of the image.
+Augmentations in the first category maintain the spatial arrangement of the image unchanged, whereas second category augmentations alter the spatial order of the image, requiring a reversal of the augmentation to preserve spatial information.
 We apply 1) Gaussian blur and 2) grayscale augmentations for the first category, while 1) horizontal and 2) vertical flips are utilized for the second category.
-Thus, four augmented images are obtained for each input image.
+Thus, each input image generates four augmentations.

 We perform two separate calculations for each augmentation category.
 Employing our revised image encoder, we compute the first-category visual features $X_{1}^{visual}$ as,